 Thanos has ruled the universe at least three times in the past.

 Thanos, while completely dedicated to Death, is not completely evil.
 He has wrestled control of this reality to fix a defect within the universe itself.
 As characters have found ways to resurrect themselves, they have weakened the fabric of reality.
-Thanos "rebooted" the universe to correct this and accomplish his goal that anyone who died from that moment on, STAYED DEAD.
+Thanos rebooted the universe to correct this and accomplished his goal that anyone who died from that moment on stayed dead.

 Ironically, Thanos was recently resurrected against his will.

 This is what happens when an alien invading force tortures an IT guy.